anton0777/Todo_List/README.md

 * Express middleware is used to handle requests, routes
 * Prisma ORM connects to a MySQL database and provides schema modeling
 * MySQL is used as the database
+* Vite + React + Tailwind CSS are used for the frontend

+---

 ## Docker Guide